 In this tutorial, you will figure out how to use the mAP (mean Average Precision) metric to evaluate the performance of an object detection model.
 I will cover in detail what is mAP, how to calculate it, and give you an example of how I use it in my YOLOv3 implementation.

 The mean average precision (mAP) or sometimes just referred to as AP.
 That's a popular metric used to measure the performance of models doing document/information retrieval and object detection tasks.
 So if from time to time you read new object detection papers, you may always see that authors compare mAP of their offered methods to the most popular ones.

 Multiple deep learning object detection algorithms exist like RCNN's: Fast RCNN, Faster RCNN, YOLO, Mask RCNN, etc. All of these models solve two significant problems: Classification and Localization:

 - Classification: Identify if an object is present in the image and the class of the object;

 - Localization: Predict the coordinates of the bounding box around the object when an object is present in the image.
 Here we compare the coordinates of ground truth and predicted bounding boxes.

-While measuring mAP we need to evaluate the performance of both, classifications as well as localization of using bounding boxes in the image.
+While measuring mAP, we need to evaluate the performance of both classifications and localization using bounding boxes in the image.

 For object detection, we use the concept of Intersection over Union (IoU).
 IoU measures the overlap between 2 boundaries.
-We use that to measure how much our predicted boundary overlaps with the ground truth (the real object boundary):
+We use that to estimate how much our predicted boundary overlaps with the ground truth (the actual object boundary):

 - Red - ground truth bounding box;